 Sometimes, spotting an incorrect Obi can be quite easy due to temporal inconsistencies.
 For example, the date printed on the Obi might be significantly later than the release date of the 1st print manga, which is a clear indicator that the Obi doesn’t belong to that edition.
 Similarly, if the Obi promotes a live-action series or film adaptation released well after the manga’s initial publication, it’s another strong sign of an error—especially if the manga had just been released (see photo).

-I think the good one Obi for Death Note is this one or...
+This is not the good one Obi for Death Note 1st printing.

 Gintama 1st printing : 2004 (2010 Golden Week reference on the Obi)